lesterrobotics/ICTHS/README.md

-# Inter-School-Lantern-ICTHS
+# ICTHS
-Made by Lester Matthew G. Sollano
+Everything here is made by Lester Matthew G. Sollano